Gelfand-Tsetlin modules in the Coulomb context: Introduction

 \subsection{Coulomb branches}

-These results however are fairly abstract and give no indication of how to actually compute the algebras $U_{\gamma}^{(1)}$ and understand their representation theory.
-However, the most interesting examples of principal Galois orders actually arise from a geometric construction: the {\bf Coulomb branches} of Braverman, Finkelberg and Nakajima \cite{NaCoulomb,BFN}.
-These include the primary motivating example, the orthogonal Gelfand-Zetlin\footnote{As any savvy observer knows, there is no universally agreed-upon spelling of \foreignlanguage{russian}{Гельфанд-Цетлин} in the Latin alphabet; in fact it's not even spelled consistently in Russian, since some authors write \foreignlanguage{russian}{Цейтлин}, a different transliteration of the same name.
+The results of the previous sections are fairly abstract and give no indication of how to actually compute the algebras $U_{\gamma}^{(1)}$ and understand their representation theory.
+In this section, we discuss the source of many of the most interesting examples of principal Galois orders: the {\bf Coulomb branches} of Braverman, Finkelberg, and Nakajima \cite{NaCoulomb,BFN}.
+These include the primary motivating example, the orthogonal Gelfand-Zetlin\footnote{As any savvy observer knows, there is no universally agreed-upon spelling of \foreignlanguage{russian}{Гельфанд-Цетлин} in the Latin alphabet; in fact, it's not even spelled consistently in Russian, since some authors write \foreignlanguage{russian}{Цейтлин}, a different transliteration of the same name.
 We will write ``Tsetlin'' as this is the spelling that will elicit the most correct pronunciation from an English-speaker.
 However, since ``OGZ'' is well-established as an acronym, we will not change the spelling of the name of these algebras.} algebras of Mazorchuk \cite{mazorchukOGZ} (including $U(\mathfrak{gl}_n)$), and a number of examples that seem to have escaped the notice of experts, such as the spherical Cherednik algebras of the groups $G(\ell,1,n)$ and hypertoric enveloping algebras.

-The Coulomb branch is an algebra constructed from the data of a gauge group $\gls{G}$ and matter representation $\gls{N}$.
-For example: \begin{itemize} \item In the case where $\gls{G}$ is abelian and $\gls{N}$ arbitrary, the Coulomb branch is a hypertoric enveloping algebra as defined in \cite{BLPWtorico}; the isomorphism of this with a Coulomb branch (defined at a ``physical level of rigor'') is proven in \cite[\S 6.6.2]{BDGH}; it was confirmed this matches the BFN definition of the Coulomb branch in \cite[\S 4(vii)]{BFN}. \item In the case where $\gls{G}=GL_n$ and $\gls{N}=\mathfrak{gl}_n\oplus (\C^n)^{\oplus \ell}$, the Coulomb branch is a spherical Cherednik algebra of the group $G(\ell,1,n)$ by \cite{KoNa}.
+\notation{$G$}{A reductive connected group.} \notation{$N$}{A representation of $N$.} The Coulomb branch is an algebra constructed from the data of a gauge group $G$ and matter representation $N$.
+For example: \begin{itemize} \item In the case where $G$ is abelian and $N$ arbitrary, the Coulomb branch is a hypertoric enveloping algebra as defined in \cite{BLPWtorico}; the isomorphism of this with a Coulomb branch (defined at a ``physical level of rigor'') is proven in \cite[\S 6.6.2]{bullimoreBoundariesMirror2016}; it was confirmed this matches the BFN definition of the Coulomb branch in \cite[\S 4(vii)]{BFN}. \item In the case where $G=GL_n$ and $N=\mathfrak{gl}_n\oplus (\C^n)^{\oplus \ell}$, the Coulomb branch is a spherical Cherednik algebra of the group $G(\ell,1,n)$ by \cite{KoNa}.
 Recent work of the author and LePage confirms that the spherical Cherednik algebra for $G(\ell,p,n)$ is also a principal Galois order \cite[Prop.
-3.16]{LePageW}. \item In the case where \newseq
+3.16]{lepageRationalCherednik2023}. \item In the case where \newseq